hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/09_operational_risk_analysis/README.md

 ## Key Insights

 - Operational risk is highly concentrated in a small subset of products.
 - A limited number of SKUs account for the majority of return-related revenue loss.
 - High sales amplify operational risk when return frequency is elevated.
-- Volume-adjusted filtering improves risk prioritization clarity.
+- Volume-adjusted filtering improves prioritization clarity by reducing noise.
 - Temporal patterns suggest some risk spikes are event-driven rather than persistent.
 - A Pareto-style distribution explains a disproportionate share of return-related losses.

 ---